Varstahl/GOG-Galaxy-HTML5-exporter/README.md

 * `--html5` creates the HTML5 game library
   * `--title` custom title for the html page
   * `--embed` embeds .css and .js files instead of linking them

+**Note:** while exporting, a few other actions are automatically performed:
+* delete unused images that have been replaced in the catalog
+* `--html5`: rename image files to remove the HTML5 attributes if necessary (i.e. renames `image.webp?namespace=gamesdb` into `image.webp`)

 ### Customization